Blanche of Navarre, Countess of Champagne

 Blanche of Navarre (c.
 1177–1229) was Countess of Champagne by marriage to Theobald III, Count of Champagne, and regent of Champagne during the minority of her son Theobald I of Navarre between 1201 and 1222.

 Life

 Early life

 She was the youngest daughter of Sancho VI of Navarre and Sancha of Castile, who died in 1179, about two years after Blanche's birth.
 Her eldest brother, Sancho VII, succeeded their father and was the last agnatic descendant of the first dynasty of kings of Navarre, the Pamplona dynasty, dying childless.
 Her elder sister Berengaria married Richard I of England.
+Blanche of Navarre was also cousins with Blanche of Castile, who later became the queen of France, and the two kept in contact.

 Blanche married Theobald III, Count of Champagne, on 1 July 1199 at Chartres, when she was 22-years-old and he was 20-years-old.